CJans121/nvim/README.md

 # Plugin Dependencies
 The above instructions already handle the installation of all plugin dependencies.
 Below is a list of these dependencies along with their descriptions.
 - `ripgrep` : To use live grep with the telescope plugin
+- `nodejs` : To run Node-based language servers like `pyright` (for Python) and `vim-language-server` (for Vimscript).
+- `npm` : Node.js package manager, used by Mason to install and manage Node-based language servers.

 # Useful Notes